aneeshka-r/aneeshka-r/README.md

 ## ✨ About Me ✨

-I'm a Computer Science student passionate about exploring how technology can be used to solve real-world problems.
+I'm passionate about exploring how technology can be used to solve real-world problems.

 I enjoy discovering how software can turn ideas into reality and building projects that challenge me to learn and grow.